Why You Learn More if You’re Willing to Fail: A Rock Climbing Story

 male climbing hanging on his rope and harness

-Last year, the setters at my home gym put up a black 5.12- in the prow.
-Some people called it soft (the route’s name was “Denis Says it’s 5.10”), but I loved the crimpy and technical opening sequence and the fight through the pump to the anchor.
-But I fell on it my first few attempts.
-Finally, I sent it during the last weeks of its life (before the setters reset the wall), linking all the moves and clipping the anchors without any falls or ‘takes.’
-If I ended the story here, you’d never know if it took me two weeks, months, sessions, or days to piece it together.
-I could leave you all thinking I conquered my 5.12- project relatively quickly.
-But that wouldn’t help anyone.
-In truth, the climb was up for seven months, and it took me six months of failing before I sent it.
+Last year, the setters at my home gym decided to put up a challenging black 5.12- route in the prow.
+This route quickly gained a reputation among climbers, with some people calling it soft, humorously noting that the route’s name was “Denis Says it’s 5.10.”
+Despite the mixed opinions, I absolutely loved the route, especially the crimpy and technical opening sequence.
+The challenge of fighting through the pump to reach the anchor was exhilarating.
+However, my initial attempts were met with failure, as I fell on it during my first few tries.
+Finally, after much persistence, I managed to send it during the last weeks of its existence, just before the setters reset the wall.
+I was able to link all the moves together and clip the anchors without any falls or ‘takes,’ achieving a clean ascent.
+If I ended the story here, you’d never know whether it took me two weeks, months, sessions, or days to piece it all together.
+I could leave you all with the impression that I conquered my 5.12- project relatively quickly.
+But that wouldn’t help anyone understand the real journey.
+In truth, the climb was up for a total of seven months, and it took me a full six months of persistent failing before I finally sent it.

-What happened during those six months of failing that enabled me to succeed?
-Why did I keep returning to climb after time and time again of nothing “clicking?”
-I knew I loved the movement on the climb and the holds.
-It was a fun route.
-Each time I led in the gym, I gave it one or two tries, sometimes making progress, occasionally forgetting all my beta, and falling in sections I had cruised through last time.
-In all the unsuccessful or “failed” attempts, I held onto the belief and intuition that I could do the climb.
-After sessions, I would remind myself that it wasn’t a matter of if but of when.
+What happened during those six months of failing that enabled me to ultimately succeed?
+Why did I keep returning to climb after experiencing time and time again of nothing seemingly “clicking?”
+I knew deep down that I loved the movement on the climb and the feel of the holds beneath my fingers.
+It was a fun and engaging route.
+Each time I led in the gym, I gave it one or two tries, sometimes making progress, and other times forgetting all my beta, falling in sections I had previously cruised through with ease.
+In all those unsuccessful or “failed” attempts, I held onto the belief and intuition that I could indeed do the climb.
+After each session, I would remind myself that it wasn’t a matter of if but rather of when.
 In this regard, embracing failure teaches patience and builds mental fortitude.
 It is challenging to keep believing in yourself, your training, and your abilities when things don’t go well or work out in your favor.
 Conversely, it’s easy to do everything you wish on your first try: cruise through checkpoints and goals without adversity.
 Yet, you learn very little when you don’t have to push through the self-doubt, self-evaluate, and problem-solve your way to success.

 Take my gym project story.
-If I had sent the 5.12- first go, I wouldn’t have realized that my clipping abilities with my left hand were sub-par, that my finger strength wasn’t as great as I thought, or that I could climb through a pump and make forward progress even when my mind threatened me with thoughts of self-doubt.
-I believe an essential part of embracing failure is realizing what you can’t do or what is limiting you and adding the word ‘yet’ to the end of the statement.
+If I had sent the 5.12- on the first go, I wouldn’t have come to the realization that my clipping abilities with my left hand were not up to par, that my finger strength wasn’t as great as I had initially thought, or that I could actually climb through a pump and make forward progress even when my mind threatened me with thoughts of self-doubt.
+I believe that an essential part of embracing failure is realizing what you can’t do or what is currently limiting you and then adding the word ‘yet’ to the end of the statement.
 Just because I couldn’t clip with my left hand efficiently, feel secure grabbing small crimps, or fight through the negative mental dialogue didn’t mean I could never do those things.
-I just couldn’t do them yet.
+It just meant that I couldn’t do them yet.

-So, every time I failed to send the 5.12- I would leave the gym brainstorming ways to strengthen my weaknesses in my training.
-I need stronger fingers.
-Okay, I’ll incorporate pulls on a fingerboard.
-I need to learn to manage my mindset when pumped.
-Okay, I’ll add circuits and endurance sessions into my training, forcing myself to sit with being uncomfortable and grow.
-I need to learn to clip more efficiently.
-When I lead, I will consciously assess my clipping stance before making each clip.
-Remember, it took me six months to send that one climb.
-To overcome what was holding me back and causing unsuccessful attempts, it took patience and mental resilience to show up to the gym session after session for training and trying again.
+So, every time I found myself unable to successfully send the 5.12 climb, I would leave the gym with a determination to brainstorm and come up with new strategies to strengthen my weaknesses in my training regimen.
+I realized I needed stronger fingers to improve my grip and hold.
+Okay, I decided to incorporate pulls on a fingerboard into my routine to build finger strength.
+I also needed to learn how to manage my mindset when I was pumped and feeling the burn.
+Okay, I resolved to add circuits and endurance sessions into my training plan, forcing myself to sit with being uncomfortable and grow through the challenge.
+I needed to learn to clip more efficiently to save energy and time.
+When I lead, I will consciously assess my clipping stance before making each clip to ensure it's the most efficient position.
+Remember, it took me six long months to finally send that one climb.
+To overcome what was holding me back and causing those unsuccessful attempts, it took a great deal of patience and mental resilience.
+I had to show up to the gym session after session, consistently training and trying again.

-During the months-long journey, I also tried to immerse myself in all the other aspects of rock climbing.
-I surrounded myself with a loving and welcoming community.
-I sought out different projects, climbed outside, and entered local competitions.
+During the months-long journey, I also made a concerted effort to immerse myself in all the other aspects of rock climbing.
+I surrounded myself with a loving and welcoming community of fellow climbers who shared my passion and enthusiasm.
+I actively sought out different projects to challenge myself, climbed outside to experience the thrill of nature, and entered local competitions to test my skills against others.
 Taking a step back after a perceived “failure” and looking at the bigger picture is vital in remembering that your failures don’t define you.
 It’s what you do in the face of failure that does.
 We all signed up to be climbers, fully knowing that we’ll fall on our butts more times than not.
 So, if you’re not failing sometimes, you’re missing out on 90% of the fun.

-My story of enduring months of failure to achieve a moment of success is not unique.
-I am one of thousands of rock climbers who climb because we love it and set goals because they make us happy.
-However, I have realized I can become a better rock climber if I embrace failure.
-It is an opportunity to self-reflect on my weaknesses and work on them until they become my strengths.
-I know that failing has taught me patience, which I’ve carried into other areas of my life, and that the more I allow myself permission to fail, the less uncomfortable it feels.
-What I have uncovered is not unique either; every rock climber and human can learn to smile in the face of failure and grow into a better version of their climber and personal selves.
-Next time you fear the fall, I challenge you to smile in the face of it and ride the wave of lessons it is waiting to teach you.
-Cheer to failing, learning, and growing - you’ve got this (with love and encouragement from one average climber to another.)
+My story of enduring months of failure to achieve a moment of success is certainly not unique.
+I am just one of thousands of passionate rock climbers who climb because we absolutely love it and set ambitious goals because they genuinely make us happy.
+However, over time, I have come to realize that I can become a better rock climber if I truly embrace failure.
+It serves as an invaluable opportunity to self-reflect on my weaknesses and diligently work on them until they transform into my strengths.
+I have come to understand that failing has taught me patience, a virtue I’ve carried into other areas of my life, and that the more I allow myself permission to fail, the less uncomfortable it feels.
+What I have uncovered is not unique either; every rock climber and human being can learn to smile in the face of failure and grow into a better version of their climber and personal selves.
+So, next time you fear the fall, I challenge you to smile in the face of it and ride the wave of lessons it is waiting to teach you.
+Cheers to failing, learning, and growing - you’ve got this (with love and encouragement from one average climber to another.)

-If you enjoyed this piece and found it helpful, or if you have a story to share, please comment below.
-We’d love to hear from you!
+If you enjoyed reading this piece and found it to be helpful in any way, or if you have a personal story or experience that you'd like to share with us, please feel free to comment below.
+We’d absolutely love to hear from you and learn about your thoughts or experiences!

 Next